abhineet123/MTF/Config/ReadMe.md

 		Description:
 			use 8 bit unsigned integral images of type CV_8UC1/CV_8UC3 as input to trackers rather than 32 bit floating point variants (CV_32FC1/CV_32FC3) enabling this can provide a small increase in speed but sometimes at the cost of a slight loss in precision especially if filtering or gray scale conversion is enabled
 		Possible Values:
 			0: Disable (default)
 			1: Enable

+	 Parameter:	'invert_seq'
+		Description:
+			invert the input sequence, i.e. read its images in the reverse order with the last image being read first and the first one last;
+			ignored if a camera stream is being used;

+		Possible Values:
+			0: Disable (default)
+			1: Enable